 Warm weather is just around the corner in the U.S., and most of us are daydreaming of the return to outdoor “normal.”
-If you’re planning to hike, camp, kayak, or escape into nature at some point this summer, you can expect company.
+If you’re planning to hike, camp, kayak, or escape into nature at some point this year, you can expect company.
 Americans are heading outdoors in record numbers, and campgrounds and hiking trails around the country will be very busy.
-That’s why now is the time to start booking your National Park campsite for the summer season.
+That’s why now is the time to start booking your National Park campsite for this season.
 Here are the key dates to know for the most popular U.S. National Parks.

 Maine’s only National Park is among the top ten most visited parks in the country.
 Acadia’s campgrounds open each year between May and October, with reservations possible up to three months in advance.
 For 2021, Blackwoods will open May 7 through October 17, while Schoodic Woods and Seawall will open May 26 through October 10.
 Bookings for all campgrounds are open now.
 Due to its wild popularity, Cadillac Mountain will require a day-use reservation for visitors from the middle of June through the end of October.

 Many Glacier and Fish Creek are the only two campgrounds within Glacier National Park that will be bookable online this year.
 Visitors can reserve campsites up to six months prior to the date of arrival.
 New spots will be released online every morning at 10 a.m.
 ET.
 Sites at every other campground within the National Park will be available on a first-come, first-served basis this year.
 However, Rising Sun Campgrounds and St. Mary will remain closed for 2021.